soong-lee/disaster-or-not/README.md

 ## V. Results
 **Robustness of BERT model:**
 The validation accuracy run on the train dataset was 84\% as seen in the table in the previous section.
 When the model was run on the hold-out dataset, the accuracy was 83.8\%.
 This serves as robustness of the model.

 **Comparison between LSTM and BERT:**
-Compared to LSTM, BERT performed about 6 $\sim\ $7\% better for all four metrics.
+Compared to LSTM, BERT performed about 6 ~ 7\% better for all four metrics.
 This justifies that the final model adequately solved the problem.

 <figure>
 <img src="screen_shots/comparison_lstm_bert.jpg" style="width:45%">